School Trips with Vancouver Mysteries!

 Game capacity is 120 players – groups of over 40 players compete in an exciting Mega Mystery (multiple games played simultaneously – this is A LOT OF FUN!).

 Parent Volunteers and Teachers Play Free

 Chaperones and teachers on field trips play for free at Vancouver Mysteries (one adult for every 5 students).
 Each team of students who are 15 years or younger must have at least one adult chaperone accompanying them.
 Young adults who are 16-18 years old may play alone if their parents or guardians provide documented permission in advance; however, this is up to the teacher’s discretion.

 Make this Field Trip an All Day Adventure

 Interested in making your mysterious field trip into an all day excursion?
 Fortunately our games are near just about everything, including Vancouver museums, art galleries, and learning centers.
 You might even walk past the Vancouver Art Gallery, the Bill Reid Gallery, or the Vancouver Lookout during your game.
-Science World, the Vancouver Aquarium and the Vancouver Police Museum are a short transit ride from the games.
+Science World and the Vancouver Aquarium are a short transit ride from the games.